phpbench/phpbench/docs/expression.rst

 Expression Language
 ===================

-PHPBench has a general purpose expression language which is used when writing assertions.
+PHPBench has a domain-specific expression language which is used when writing assertions.

 .. contents::
     :depth: 3